muhammadqurban/LiveImageDetection/README.md

-# mlkitimagelabelinglivefeed
+# Image Labeling Using Live Camers

-A new Flutter application.
+A flutter application capable to label image using live feed camera

 ## Getting Started